 Today, Vincent is an accomplished artist with two adult sons.
 In an interview with the Seattle Post-Intelligencer, she says she’s a huge fan of Lord of the Rings, and considers herself to be a “hobbit at home.”
 Vincent is open and honest about her trauma, saying that she struggled for years after the attack.
 But her art and raising a family helped her to heal and grow.
 Back in 2009, she spoke at a crime victim’s event in Ventura County, CA and shared her artwork.

 Mary Vincent’s art often portrays powerful women as female action figures.
 Some may be scantily-clad, others fully clothed, but all are self-assured and ready to fight.
 Vincent learned how to improve her arm prosthetics using spare parts, and now has a wider range of motion to better craft her illustrations, which she now sells.

-Though she’s thriving now, it wasn’t always like this.
+Though she’s thriving now, it took many years of healing, both emotional and physical, to feel safe again after surviving what happened to her as a 15-year-old.
 When Singleton was released early from prison for good behavior, Vincent said the nightmares came back.
-On one occasion, she had even broken her own ribs from jolting awake during these night terrors
+On one occasion, she had even broken her own ribs from jolting awake during these night terrors.

 Mary Vincent says that while Lawrence Singleton’s death did not grant her the peace she hoped for, she said that the relief she saw wash over her sons’ faces when they learned that Singleton was gone for good may just be enough for her, too.